 The Board of Directors is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The Directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 and did not compromise the general principles relating to auditor independence in accordance with APES 110 Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.

-2021
+2022 2021

-KPMG Australian firm: \$
+KPMG Australian firm: \$ \$

-(i) Taxation services
+(i) Taxation services 20,183 46,050

-Initial public offering tax services 46,050
+Total remuneration for taxation services 20,183 46,050

-46,050

-(ii) Other audit services
+(ii) Other audit services - 89,463

-Initial public offering audit services 89,463

-Total r emuneration for non statutory audit services 89,463
+Total remuneration for non-statutory audit services - 89,463

 AUDITOR'S INDEPENDENCE